Actindo-AG/Documentation/RetailSuiteAccounting/Troubleshooting/02_DisplayMissingSupplierReceipt.md

   ![Check supplier receipt](../../Assets/Screenshots/RetailSuiteAccounting/Book/CheckSupplierReceipts01.png "[Check supplier receipt]")

-8. To continue with the release process, see [Release a supplier receipt](../Operation/10_ManageReceipts.md#release-a-supplier-receipt-in-purchasing).
+8. To continue with the release process, see [Release a supplier receipt in Purchasing](../Operation/10_ManageReceipts.md#release-a-supplier-receipt-in-purchasing).

 ## Was this chapter helpful?